-When John’s father was 16 or 17, he was told, “you can work for the gas company, or as an accountant.”
+When John’s father was 16 or 17, he was told, “you can work for the gas company, be a teacher and teach children about helping verbs, or as an accountant.”
 He chose accounting.

 This got me to thinking.
 About how we have evolved as a people.
 And how our views about what we can (and should!) expect from life have changed (for the better).

 In my father’s (and John’s) generation (also known as the Greatest Generation), a job was for life.
 And, due to the saturation of the job market when our father’s returned from the war, any old job generally sufficed.
 Employees (predominantly men) worked hard, collected their pay checks and plodded on with their lives.
 Loyalty to the company was rewarded with a gold watch and a pension upon retirement.
 And women took care of the children.

 Same is true for most Baby Boomers, but things began to change for late Boomers (like myself) and Gen X-ers.
 We had (at least some) say about our futures.
 We chose careers not jobs.
 Gone was the idea of company loyalty.
 Now, we hop from one job to another in order to move up the corporate (and financial) ladder.
 We have 401k plans, but no formal pension plan.
 And, generally, no gold watch is proffered upon retirement.